trieschlab/PymoNNto/docs/Classical_Examples/Hindmarsh_Rose.md

-# Hindmarsh Rose SORNSim Implementation
+# Hindmarsh Rose PymoNNto Implementation

 The following code creates three neurons with different external input.
 All neurons are independent and updated with rules derived from "Hindmarsh Rose 1984".